dleeftink/QuickSet/readme.md

 2. Else find the first integer with lowest frequency count
 3. Replace this integer with the updated one and its new value

-The count of dropped integers remains available in the Typed backing array.
+The count of dropped integers remains available in the [Typed backing array](#setbits-uintarray)

 ``` js